kubeslice-ent/egs-installation/README.md

 **📌 IMPORTANT NOTES:**

 - **🔄 Configuration Changes:** If you make any changes to the configuration file after the initial installation, you must re-run the installation script to apply the changes.
 - **⬆️ Upgrades:** For EGS upgrades or configuration modifications, update your `egs-installer-config.yaml` file and re-run the installation script.
-The installer will handle upgrades automatically.
+The installer will handle upgrades automatically by detecting existing Helm releases.
 - **✅ Verification:** Always verify the installation after making configuration changes to ensure all components are properly deployed.
+- **🔗 Component Dependencies:**
+  - Controller requires PostgreSQL (will check if already installed for upgrade scenarios)
+  - Worker requires both Controller and UI (will check if already installed for upgrade scenarios)
+  - The installer validates these dependencies before proceeding

 ---